koter84/HomeAssistant_Blueprints_Update/README.md

 =================================

 This is a script to automatically check for updates for your HA Blueprints.
-When an update is found it can also automatically be updated.

-This is very much a work in progress, it works, but you need to run it manually from the command line.
+This is very much a work in progress.
 More info on the [Home Assistant Community forum post](https://community.home-assistant.io/t/allow-blueprint-upgrades/366939)

+At the moment it can create persistent notifications when an update is available, update a single blueprint or update all blueprints at once.
+It's also possible to auto-update the blueprints when a new version is available.
+Unfortunately it is not possible (yet) to react to the notification to easily update just a single blueprint when an update is available.

 Installation
 ------------